brianhie/scanorama/README.md

 ## Overview

-Scanorama enables batch-correction and integration of heterogeneous scRNA-seq datasets, which is described in the paper ["Panoramic stitching of single-cell transcriptomic data"](https://www.biorxiv.org/content/early/2018/07/17/371179) by Brian Hie, Bryan Bryson, and Bonnie Berger.
+Scanorama enables batch-correction and integration of heterogeneous scRNA-seq data sets, which is described in the paper ["Panoramic stitching of single-cell transcriptomic data"](https://www.biorxiv.org/content/early/2018/07/17/371179) by Brian Hie, Bryan Bryson, and Bonnie Berger.
 This repository contains the Scanorama source code as well as scripts necessary for reproducing the results in the paper.

 ## Instructions